lucassartor/react-restaurant/README.md

-Made with React, Redux, API REST server with Node and MongoDb database.
+Made with React, Redux, <a href="https://github.com/lucassartor/react-restaurant-backend">REST API server with Node and a MongoDb database</a>.

 Available at: https://tupiniquim-restaurant.herokuapp.com